Chloe-ltran/Commerce/README.md

-"I assisted the business owner in optimizing benefits and operational efficiency."
+"I assisted business owners in optimizing benefits and operational efficiency."